www.self-construct.com

 But in order to have those titillating conversations, one must have some sense of trust.

 The hallmark of trust is transparency.
 And trust-building-through-transparency demands both the courage to be forthright in our communications and a willingness to keep the other person’s communications in context.
-We tell our stories, we listen to your stories and we both learn more about the other person This may sound so basic as to be inane but there is usually an imbalance in a couple in terms of willingness and skill with respect to transparency.
+We tell our stories, we listen to your stories and we both learn more about the other person.
+This may sound so basic as to be inane but there is usually an imbalance in a couple in terms of willingness and skill with respect to transparency.
 And this cannot be overstated – the couple’s ability to be intimate will be limited by the skill level of the less able communicator.

 A well-structured and practiced churching habit will optimize the chances of these two critical relationship skills (sharing openly and keeping the other in context) developing equally in both members of a dyad.
 When we have had successful experiences with considerate sharing, we are calmed by the belief that further exposure likely won’t ruin everything.
 It will, in fact, most often deepen our attachment.
 Thus a couple skilled in balanced transparency (a level of straightforward sharing comfortable to both participants) will engender a reliable blend of safety and risk.